 When children frequently miss school, they score lower on tests and often have to repeat a grade.
 Kindergarteners who frequently miss school have lower reading and math skills by the end of first grade, according to a 2007 study by Mariajosé Romero and Young-Sun Lee.
 The more a child’s academic development declines, the less likely they are to graduate from high school.

 What may seem like deliberate rebellious or inappropriate behavior can actually be children’s way of responding to trauma.
 One study led by Manuel E. Jimenez discovered that traumatized kindergarteners often show aggression in school.
 The more adverse experiences a child has, the more aggressive they become, according to a 2016 study led by Tenah K. A. Hunt.

-Children with ACEs also have lower social-emotional competencies such as self-awareness, relationship skills, and respect for others, according to a 2020 study led by Dee C. Ray.
+Children with ACEs also tend to have lower self-awareness, relationship skills, and respect for others, according to a 2020 study led by Dee C. Ray.

 Caroline Miller’s Child Mind Institute article gives several reasons for why abused children act up in school:

 - Trust Issues – Abused children aren’t used to having an adult recognize and meet their needs.
 Therefore, they have trouble forming trusting relationships with their teachers.

 - Poor Self-Regulation – Children learn how to calm down when their parents soothe them, but if they’re neglected, they don’t learn how to manage their feelings appropriately.